glandre/broadbandtv-meal-api/README.md

 composer update
 ```

-Now, that you have everything you need to run this API, your mut configure it.
+Now, that you have everything you need to run this API, you must configure it.
 ```
 copy .env.example .env
 ```